anddil/anddil.github.io/_pages/research.md

 permalink: /research/
 ---

-My research focuses on moduli spaces and their invariants, like integral Picard groups, integral Chow rings as well as more arithmetically-oriented cohomological invariants (a.k.a. unramified cohomology); most of my work so far consisted in explicitly compute (some of) these invariants for moduli of hyperelliptic curves, moduli of smooth/stable curves of low genus and moduli of quasi-polarized K3 surfaces of low degree.
+My research focuses on moduli spaces and their invariants, like integral Picard groups, integral Chow rings, Brauer groups as well as more arithmetically-oriented cohomological invariants (a.k.a. unramified cohomology); most of my work so far consisted in explicitly compute (some of) these invariants for moduli of hyperelliptic curves, moduli of smooth/stable curves of low genus and moduli of quasi-polarized K3 surfaces of low degree.

 The kind of techniques that I use range from the more abstract stack-theoretical methods to the more down-to-earth equivariant intersection theory.
 In my darkest times, I also use Mathematica for doing explicit computations involving localization formulas.